pedriniedoardo/tube_assay_formation_analysis/README.md

 # Assay Description
-Ongoing research is focused on how specific molecules in the “matrix-integrin-cytoskeletal signaling axis” are involved in the eventual assembly into three-dimensional vascular networks.¹  Once formed, these interconnected networks are usually maintained for approximately 24 hours.
+Ongoing research is focused on how specific molecules in the “matrix-integrin-cytoskeletal signaling axis” are involved in the eventual assembly into three-dimensional vascular networks.
+Once formed, these interconnected networks are usually maintained for approximately 24 hours.
 Tube formation is typically quantified by measuring the number, length, or area of these capillary-like structures in two-dimensional microscope images of the culture dish.